-A charity that turns unwanted apples into cider is asking for the public’s help to save its community project this Giving Tuesday.
+A charity that turns unwanted apples into cider is asking for the public’s help to save its community project on Giving Tuesday 2018.

 The Orchard Project works to create, restore and celebrate community orchards across England and Scotland with a view to reconnecting people to their food sources.